adjust/xamarin_sdk/doc/android/android.md

 ## Example apps

 There is an Android example app inside the [`AdjustDemoAndroid` directory][AdjustDemoAndroid].
-You can open the Xamarin Studio project to see an example on how the adjust SDK can be integrated.
+You can open the Xamarin Studio project to see an example of how the adjust SDK can be integrated.

 ## Basic integration into Xamarin Android project